MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 Save the script as a .ps1 file.
 Then, see [Manage PowerShell scripts in Intune for Windows 10 devices](/intune/intune-management-extension/) for instructions on how to deploy the PowerShell script in your environment.

-### Manage OneDrive by using third-party MDM tools
+### Manage OneDrive for Business by using third-party MDM tools

 Intune isn't the only MDM option you can use to manage OneDrive apps and settings.
 For info about managing OneDrive for Windows 10 by using VMware AirWatch, see [Modern Management for Windows 10](https://www.air-watch.com/solutions/windows-10-management/).
 For info about managing OneDrive for Windows 10 by using MobileIron, see [Windows 10 in the Enterprise](https://www.mobileiron.com/solutions/multi-os-management/windows-10).

-## Manage OneDrive by using Group Policy
+## Manage OneDrive for Business by using Group Policy

 You can use Group Policy to manage OneDrive settings for domain-joined computers in your environment.
 For info, see [Use Group Policy to control OneDrive sync app settings](use-group-policy.md).
 Using Group Policy, you can [redirect and move Windows known folders to OneDrive](redirect-known-folders.md), and [enable silent account configuration](use-silent-account-configuration.md).

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE2CnSx]

-## Manage OneDrive using Microsoft Endpoint Configuration Manager
+## Manage OneDrive for Business using Microsoft Endpoint Configuration Manager

 Because Windows devices that you use Microsoft Endpoint Configuration Manager to manage are either domain joined (and therefore managed in Active Directory) or administered through Intune, the role of Configuration Manager in managing OneDrive settings is limited.
 When using Configuration Manager to manage OneDrive, Microsoft recommends using either Group Policy or Intune, depending on whether the device is domain joined.

 Configuration Manager can manage OneDrive updates and configuration alongside other updates in your environment, such as for Windows and Office applications.

-### Manage OneDrive updates using Microsoft Endpoint Configuration Manager
+### Manage OneDrive for Business updates using Microsoft Endpoint Configuration Manager

 Depending on where the OneDrive client originated—as part of an Office package, Windows 10, or as a stand-alone installation—there are two primary methods for using Configuration Manager to manage OneDrive updates: